Jenkin Lloyd Jones: Missionary work

-Jones became the minister of the Liberal Christian Church in Winnetka, Illinois, in 1870.
+Jones obtained his first ministry in 1870 at the Liberal Christian Church in Winnetka, Illinois, where he was ordained.
 However, he resigned this position in less than a year because he felt it too limiting.
 He returned to Wisconsin to become a traveling missionary.
-As a missionary, he founded churches in Racine, Madison, Baraboo and Whitewater.
+As such, he founded churches in Racine, Madison, Baraboo, and Whitewater.
 He also worked with the First Independent Society of Liberal Christians in Janesville.

 In 1875, the WUC hired Jones part-time as Missionary Secretary.
-He travelled extensively, going as far as California, from then until 1882.
-His work in this position included helping to find ministers to fill vacant pulpits and attending conferences, installations, ordinations and dedications.
-In 1876, he was also named Corresponding Secretary of the WUC and liaison to the American Unitarian Association (AUA).
-Jones was also one of the founders of Unity, a weekly publication, in 1878.
-He became editor the following year and held that position for the rest of his life.
+He travelled extensively, going as far as California.
+His work included finding ministers to fill vacant pulpits and attending conferences, installations, ordinations and dedications.
+In 1876 he became Corresponding Secretary of the WUC and liaison to the American Unitarian Association (AUA).
+In 1878 he was one of the founders of Unity magazine, a semimonthly publication that was called "the voice of the more radical Unitarians of the West".
+The ministers affiliated with the magazine were labeled the "Unity Men".
+In April 1880, Jones was named Unitys editor and held the post for the rest of his life.

-The combination of pastoral duties and missionary work caused health problems, so Jones decided to quit his missionary position in 1880.
+The combination of missionary work and pastoral and editorial duties caused health problems for Jones, so he decided to quit his missionary work in 1880.
 Instead, the WUC made the Missionary Secretary a full-time position.
 Jones resigned the Janesville pastorate and retained his WUC job.
 He and his family moved to the new WUC headquarters in Chicago.

+He was an effective advocate for the WUC.
+He increased its number of congregations from 43 to 87 by reaching out to recent Northern European immigrants as well as to transplanted New Englanders.
+He advanced what has been described as a humanist strain in Midwestern Unitarianism.
+He was "a professed theist and Christian who fellowshipped and labored with persons of good will regardless of their faith.
+He had no use for traditional creeds.
+Even when he preached on Gospel texts, his emphasis was on the ethical, not the supernatural."